2nd Corinthians Chapters 12 and 13 – John Karmelich

 i)

-to spend a lot of time being a "referee" in dealing with disputes.
+leaders have to spend a lot of time being a "referee" in dealing with

 ii)

-truly care about the welfare of other Christians, then most of these negative
+if we truly care about the welfare of other Christians, then most of these

 way of thinking.
 The